 Help with learning technologies

 Will your tutors be using iLearn Gradebook or Turnitin?
-There are also workshops in August for Gradebook, Feedback studio and Rubrics – see TECHE events for dates/times and to register.
+There are workshops in February and March for Gradebook, Feedback studio and Rubrics, and Echo360 Universal Capture.
+There are also access anytime self-paced versions – see TECHE events for dates/times and to register.

 Those unable to make it to the workshops can refer to these quick guides for using MQ learning technologies – iLearn, iTeach, Echo360and more.
 It’s all here on the Technologies and Tools website.